Alcohol in the Bible

 Alcoholic beverages appear in the Hebrew Bible, after Noah planted a vineyard and became inebriated.
-In the New Testament, Jesus miraculously made copious amounts of wine at the marriage at Cana (John 2).
+In the New Testament, Jesus miraculously made copious amounts of wine at the wedding at Cana (John 2).
 Wine is the most common alcoholic beverage mentioned in biblical literature, where it is a source of symbolism, and was an important part of daily life in biblical times.
-Additionally, the inhabitants of ancient Israel drank beer, and wines made from fruits other than grapes, and references to these appear in scripture.
+Additionally, the inhabitants of ancient Israel drank beer and wines made from fruits other than grapes, and references to these appear in scripture.
+However, the alcohol content of ancient alcoholic beverages was significantly lower than modern alcoholic beverages.
+The low alcohol content was due to the limitations of fermentation and the nonexistence of distillation methods in the ancient world.
+Rabbinic teachers wrote acceptance criteria on consumability of ancient alcoholic beverages after significant dilution with water, and prohibited undiluted wine.